quincythai/next-template/README.md

 1. Update the metadata in `app/layout.tsx` with a proper title and description.
 2. Download any required fonts in `app/fonts` and import them into `app/layout.tsx`, propertly passing the classname to the root layout element.
 3. Update `favicon.ico` with a project-specific favicon.
+4. Update `tailwind.config.ts` with the color scheme, fonts, and sizes you want to use for the project.
+This will make it so that you can do e.g. `text-primary` instead of `text-blue-500` everywhere.

 ## Best Practices